Mifflintown, PA, Oct. 30, 2017 (GLOBE NEWSWIRE) --

-To review financial statements which include detailed quarter and year-to-date financial information, please refer to Juniata’s reports by following this link Q3 2016 Financial Statements.
-These financial statements can be also be found at www.jvbonline.com, under Investor Relations/Financial Highlights/Q3 2016 Financial Statements.
+To review financial statements which include detailed quarter and year-to-date financial information, please refer to Juniata’s reports by following this link: September 2017 Financial Statements.
+These financial statements can also be found at www.jvbonline.com, under Investor Relations/Financial Highlights/September 2017 Financial Statements.

 Management considers subsequent events occurring after the statement of condition date for matters which may require adjustment to, or disclosure in, the consolidated financial statements.
 The review period for subsequent events extends up to and including the filing date of a public company’s consolidated financial statements when filed with the SEC.
 Accordingly, the financial information in this announcement is subject to change.

 The Juniata Valley Bank, the principal subsidiary of Juniata Valley Financial Corp., is headquartered in Mifflintown, Pennsylvania, with fifteen community offices located in Juniata, Mifflin, Perry, Huntingdon, McKean and Potter Counties.
 In addition, Juniata Valley owns 39.16% of Liverpool Community Bank, which it carries under the equity method of accounting.
 More information regarding Juniata Valley Financial Corp. and The Juniata Valley Bank can be found online at www.JVBonline.com.
 Juniata Valley Financial Corp. trades through OTC Pink under the symbol JUVF.